 As at February 2014 the former Eastern European States ( Eastern Bloc) now EXCLUDES ALL nationals of EU member states.
 This is a big change in Andorran policy since up until this date Andorra has not recognised member states of the EU as actually part of the EU for the purposes of Immigration to Andorra.
 If you have enquired before as a national of an EU country and that includes Bulgaria, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, and Slovenia, then please contact me immediately, the door is now open.

 Please note that ANY property that may have been bought in Andorra at some time in the past even before the new law was approved can be used as the extra investment requirement.
 This means that even if you bought a property 15 years ago it now counts towards the required investment.
 The value though of all properties accepted by Immigration is the value on the title deed and not necessarily today's market value.

-4. Andorran Government Treasuries or Public Company bonds, In 2016 Treasuries were available to the public at a return of 1.65% for 1 year.
-The current yield or any new offer has not yet been announced for 2018.
+- 4. Andorran Government Treasuries or Public Company bonds, In 2018 Treasuries were available at a return of 1.15% for 1 year.
 Public Company bonds are not readily available yet but may be in the future.